-The Foreign and Commonwealth Office provides guidance on countries considered hazardous and the Working Overseas – Guidance for Managers advises PIs to establish an evacuation procedure at the start of the project to ensure the safety of all staff members working on the project, irrespective of whether they are Imperial employees.
+UK Government Foreign Travel Advice provides further guidance and the Working Overseas – Guidance for Managers advises PIs to establish an evacuation procedure at the start of the project to ensure the safety of all staff members working on the project, irrespective of whether they are Imperial employees.

 - UK nationals would normally return to the UK.

 - Non UK nationals may not wish to do this or may not be unable to do so due to UK visa and entry requirements.

 7) Local Law

 PIs are reminded that criminal activity undertaken by individuals or by Imperial College London is subject to the laws of the visited country.
 Criminal prosecutions or civil actions may be brought in that jurisdiction as well as in the UK.